Ayan Kumar Bhunia

 partial.
 To solve this ``partial" problem, we advocate for a simple set-based approach using

-optimal transport (OT) to model cross-modal region associativity in a partially-aware fashion.
+optimal transport (OT) to model cross-modal region associativity in a partially-aware

 Importantly, we improve upon OT to further account for holistic partialness by comparing